 Tiny Housing for the Homeless

-One of the reasons I wrote my novella “Big Love,” was to play around with the idea of using tiny houses to address the issue of homelessness in our country.
+One of the reasons I wrote my novella “Big Love,” which is now available to pre-order from Scrivenings Press through Amazon, was to play around a little with the idea of using tiny houses to address the issue of homelessness in our country.

 So that’s one side of the love equation.
 The other side is Nathan Rafferty, a prestigious journalist for the architecture industry, who thinks reporting on the tiny house craze is beneath him.
 He looks down his very upturned nose at the idea of tiny houses—also for reasons that stem from his childhood.